OpenVPN/openvpn-windows-test/README.rst

 killed forcibly, as this script does in most cases.
 This can cause IPv6 ping tests to fail after an initial connection.

-If you want the script to signal openvpn.exe before killing after the test, add

-    management 127.0.0.1 58581

-to your (test) OpenVPN configuration file.
-This approach will only work when the script is launched with -TestCmdexe.

 Scope of the tests
 ==================